department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

   - heading: Rare situations that may apply to you
     links:
     - url: "/decision-reviews/multiple-party-claims/"
-      title: Multiple party or contested claims
+      title: Claim contested by multiple parties
-      description: If you're one of multiple people claiming the same benefit, find out how to request a decision review.
+      description: If you're one of multiple people claiming a benefit that only one party has a right to, find out how to request a decision review.
     - url: "/decision-reviews/insurance-claims/"
       title: Insurance claims
       description: If you have an insurance claim, find out how to request a decision review.